 Viral marketing is the holy grail of online salesmanship.
 Having a product, game, or website go viral… that is, be passed on and promoted by word of mouth, personal e-mail forwards, and social media recommendations… is the quickest, cheapest way to spread the message about your product or service.

 The benefits of viral marketing don’t stop with online retailers, however.
-Non-profits of all sizes can and use the same tactics to make their fundraising campaigns spread like wildfire, being passed on from person to person and group to group.
+Non-profits of all sizes can and do use the same tactics to make their fundraising campaigns spread like wildfire, being passed on from person to person and group to group.

 If you’d like to see your fundraising campaign go viral, either online or off, be sure to follow these important tips:

 $10,000 asks don’t go viral. $10 asks do.
 If you’re trying to start a viral fundraising campaign, make your asks bite-sized and concrete: $10 to buy a mosquito net and stave off malaria… $27 to send 3 kids to school for a week… $5 to feed one family for one day.

 2. Find “Sneezers”

 There’s nothing a virus likes more than a good sneeze, spreading the germs far and wide.
 The same is true for your viral fundraising effort.
 Find supporters who are good sneezers… that is, who have a broad network and aren’t shy about promoting your charity.
 Task these supporters with heading up your viral campaign and spreading the word about your efforts.
 (For more information on getting others to pass on your message, read Building Fundraising Networks).